Heeseung-Cho/Heeseung-Cho.github.io/index.md

 ## Current Research

 ### XAI
-Robustness of Personality Measures - ML perspective (2021 ~ 2022)
+#### Robustness of Personality Measures - ML perspective (2021 ~ 2022)
-- A Study on gender difference on ML classifier
+  Gender differences is still discussed on psychology why they have different personality traits.
+Latest researches tend to suggest male and females shows large distance on traits such as Agreeableness, Neuroticism, Sensitivities.
+With this difference, we applied on machine learning classifier so that how different between gender, and what traits are important on machine aspect.
+We found from open surveys that:
 - Find robust prediction power and interpretation score within models
 - Consistent explaination with previous statistics-based research

 ### BCI
-Sleep Analysis (2022 ~ )
+#### Sleep Analysis (2022 ~ )
+  Sleep researches gain dataset from polysomnography(PSG) which measures signals such as EEG, EOG and sleep stages.
+Since this is a hard process for both participants and researchers, we are trying to find sources which is comfortable(ex. smart watch) than PSG but can lead to high accuracy.
-- Classify sleep stages with signal-based dataset
+- Classify sleep stages with device-driven signal dataset
 - Multimodality on two-or-more signals